-Gen. Fund Hou.
-Rev. Account Major Repairs Reserve Capital Receipts Reserve Capital Grant in Unusable Un-applied Reserves 2021/22 £000 £000 £000 £000 £000 £000 Adjustments Involving the Capital Receipts Reserve Transfer of cash sale proceeds credited as part of the gain\loss on disposal to the CIES 62 7,169 (7,231) Used to finance new Capital Expenditure 6,829 (6,829) Contribution towards administrative costs of non-current asset disposals (21) 21 Contribution to finance the payments to the Government capital receipts pool (474) 474 Adjustments Primarily Involving the Capital Grants Unapplied Account Capital grants and contributions unapplied credited to the Comprehensive Income and Expenditure Account 35 (35) Adjustments Involving the Capital Adjustment Account Charges for depreciation and impairment of non-current assets (1,519) (10,785) 12,304 Upward/(Downward) revaluation of non-current assets (3) - 3 Amortisation of intangible assets (180) 180 Capital Grants and contributions applied 844 427 (1,271) Revenue expenditure funded from Capital under statute (695) 695 Amounts of non-current assets written off on disposal or sale as part of the gain\loss on disposal to the CIES (370) (3,513) 3,883 Statutory provision for repayment of debt (MRP) 1,113 (1,113) Movement in Fair Value of Investment Properties 520 (520) Capital expenditure charged against the General Fund and HRA balances 1,957 3,932 (5,889) Adjustments relating to the Major Repairs Reserve Depreciation transferred from HRA 7,685 (7,685) Use of the MRR to finance new capital exp 7,583 (7,583) Adjustments involving the Pensions Reserve Reversal of items relating to retirement benefits debited\credited to the CIES (6,273) (816) 7,089 Adjustments involving the Collection Fund Adjustment Account Amount by which council tax and business rate income credited to the CIES is different from that calculated in accordance with statutory requirements 5,966 (5,966) Adjustments Involving the Accumulated Absences Account Amount by which officer remuneration charged to the CIES on an accruals basis is different from remuneration chargeable in the year in accordance with statutory requirements 209 1 (210) 1,192 4,078 (101) 93 (35) (5,227)
+Gen. Fund Housing Revenue Account Major Repairs Reserve Capital Receipts Reserve Capital Grant Un-applied Movement in Unusable Reserves 2021/22 £000 £000 £000 £000 £000 £000 Adjustments Involving the Capital Receipts Reserve Transfer of cash sale proceeds credited as part of the gain\loss on disposal to the CIES 62 7,169 (7,231) Used to finance new Capital Expenditure , 6,829 (6,829) Contribution to finance the payments to the Government capital receipts pool (474) 474 Adjustments Primarily Involving the Capital Grants Unapplied Account Capital grants and contributions unapplied credited to the 35 (35) Comprehensive Income and Expenditure Account (55) Adjustments Involving the Capital Adjustment Account Charges for depreciation and impairment of non-current assets (1,519) (10,785) 12,304 Upward/(Downward) revaluation of non-current assets (3) - 3 Amortisation of intangible assets (180) 180 Capital Grants and contributions applied 844 427 (1,271) Revenue expenditure funded from Capital under statute (695) 695 Amounts of non-current assets written off on disposal or sale as part of the gain\loss on disposal to the CIES (370) (3,513) 3,883 Statutory provision for repayment of debt (MRP) 1,113 (1,113) Movement in Fair Value of Investment Properties 520 (520) Transfer to Deferred Capital Receipts Reserve upon revaluation of rents to mortgages. , Adjustments relating to the Major Repairs Reserve (MRR) Depreciation transferred from HRA 7,685 (7,685) Use of the MRR to finance new capital exp 7,583 (7,583) Adjustments involving the Pensions Reserve Reversal of items relating to retirement benefits debited\credited to the CIES (6,273) (816) 7,089 Adjustments involving the Collection Fund Adjustment Account Amount by which council tax and business rate income credited to the CIES is different from that E 000 (F. 000) calculated in accordance with statutory requirements 5,966 (5,966) Adjustments Involving the Accumulated Absences Account Amount by which officer remuneration charged to the CIES on an accruals basis is different from remuneration chargeable in the year in accordance with statutory requirements 209 1 (210)